swiftinc/spring-cloud-swift-api-gateway/README.md

 2. `AddRequestHeader=x-bic,swhqbebb`: The header `x-bic` is added to the request with the value `swhqbebb`.
 4. `TokenRelay=bnkbbebb-pre-validation`: The OAuth2 token for the client `bnkbbebb-pre-validation` is added to the request.

+### Swift signature custom gateway filter

+The [SwiftSignatureGatewayFilterFactory](swift-api-gateway/src/main/java/com/swift/apidev/swiftgateway/filter/SwiftSignatureGatewayFilterFactory.java) gateway filter is responsible for signing the request before it is sent to the Swift API.
+The filter is configured using the `SwiftSignature=<channel-certificate-name>` property.

+You can find and example of how to configure the filter in the Swift GPI Stop and Recall API route.

 ### Channel certificates